viewflex/ligero-docs/README.md

 ### Extending or Decorating Base Classes

-Ligero's architecture is based on distinct pattern of class types, each defined by an interface; since classes relate to each other as abstract types, you can easily substitute your own custom classes, provided that they implement the same interfaces.
+Ligero's architecture is based on a distinct pattern of class types, each defined by an interface; since classes relate to each other as abstract types, you can easily substitute your own custom classes, provided that they implement the same interfaces.

 ### Namespace for Custom Classes

 The `Viewflex\Ligero\Publish` namespace, corresponding to the `publish/viewflex/ligero` directory, is recognized by the package, and is intended for organization of your custom classes.
-The Items demo classes will be published (copied) to this directory for customization.
+The Items demo classes will be published (copied) to this directory for customization, along with the demo routes file.

 ## Tests